SkyCyberCode/Java-Web-Development/Week_1/Labs/Implementation.md

 You can change "Main" to whatever you want.
 It will say that there is no file with that name and ask to make a new one (Click **Yes**).

+💡 Note:
+Make sure you are inside the same folder where your Java files (Main.java, Main.class) and script (Script.bat) are located.
+Otherwise, the commands (javac, java, del) won’t work correctly.

 ---

 2. Open the file (**Main.java**) and type the following code: